JhonAlmanzarQ/Muon-Spectrum-CNF/data/README.md

 ## Sites file: `lago_sites_from_jsonld.csv`

-The `lago_sites_from_jsonld.csv` file includes the sites used in this project; however, it can be replaced with another file with the same structure when using new simulation sites.
+The `lago_sites_from_jsonld.csv` file includes example sites used in this project; however, it can be replaced with another file with the same structure when using new simulation sites.

 File columns: